-The new Uganda Malaria Reduction and Elimination Strategic Plan 2021-2025, which is the result of coordinated efforts between the National Malaria Control Division (NMCD), the U.S. President’s Malaria Initiative (PMI), the World Health Organisation (WHO), the Global Fund, and other strategic partners, aims to reduce malaria infections by 50 percent, morbidity by 50 percent and mortality by 75 percent by 2025.
-The Plan aims to achieve these goals through stratification to ensure appropriate tailoring of intervention mixes for the various epidemiologic contexts, universal coverage of services (including in the private sector), robust data management and social behavioral change, multisectoral collaboration, and malaria elimination in two districts.
+To accelerate progress towards global malaria targets, WHO and RBM Partnership has rolled out the High Burden High Impact approach in 10+1 countries which include Uganda.
+The Uganda Malaria Reduction and Elimination Strategic Plan 2021-2025 aims to reduce malaria infections by 50 percent, morbidity by 50 percent and mortality by 75 percent by 2025.
+The Plan aims to achieve these goals through stratification to ensure appropriate tailoring of intervention mixes for the various epidemiologic contexts, universal coverage of services (including in the private sector), robust data management and social behavioural change, multisectoral collaboration, and malaria elimination in two districts.

 Plasmodium falciparum accounts for 98% of infections; both P. vivax and P. ovale are rare and do not exceed 2% of malaria cases in the country.